playcanvas/api-reference/README.md

-# api-reference
+# PlayCanvas API Reference

-PlayCanvas API reference manual
+This is the combined API reference manual for PlayCanvas.
+It is built using TypeDoc.